thingsboard/thingsboard.github.io/docs/user-guide/integrations/sigfox-example.md

 {% assign feature = "Platform Integrations" %}{% include templates/pe-feature-banner.md %}

-This tutorial Will show how to push downlink messages to devices connected via Sigfox integration when user updates device attribute using ThingsBoard UI
+This tutorial will show how to push downlink messages to devices connected via Sigfox integration when user updates device attribute using ThingsBoard UI

+* TOC
+{:toc}

 ## Use case